johnfedoruk/bangular/aio/content/guide/universal.md

 The first parameter is the `AppServerModule` that you wrote [earlier](#app-server-module).
 It's the bridge between the Universal server-side renderer and your application.

 The second parameter is the `extraProviders`.
-It is an optional Angular dependency injection providers, applicable when running on this server.
+It is an optional Bangular dependency injection providers, applicable when running on this server.

 {@a provide-origin}